giginet/Crossroad/README.md

 Crossroad is URL router focused on handling Custom URL Scheme.
 Using this, you can route multiple URL schemes and fetch arguments and parameters easily.

+This library is developed in working time for Cookpad.

 ## Installation

 ### CocoaPods